 A 4-minute read…

-“Why isn’t this feeling like it did when you first did it?
-This doesn’t make any sense… what the hell am I supposed to do now?”
+“Why doesn’t this feel as good as when you did it?
+This doesn’t make any sense… why has the pain come back?
+What am I supposed to do now?”

-This was what a patient said to me about 5-6 years ago, who was suffering from severe sub-acromial shoulder pain as I was trying to find a way to reduce her pain on movement, just like I had achieved 10 minutes ago when I used the Scapula Assistance Test on her.
-Unfortunately, I didn’t have a good answer to give her, and this was also the last time I used this test and many others like it… let me explain why.
+This was what a patient said to me who was suffering from severe sub-acromial shoulder pain as we tried to find a way to reduce her pain when lifting her arm, just like we had achieved 10 minutes ago when I used the Scapula Assistance Test on her.
+Unfortunately, I didn’t have a good answer, and this was also the last time I used this symptom modification test and many others like it.
+Let me explain why!

-The Scapula Assistance Test is a commonly used shoulder symptom modification test first described by Ben Kibler in 1998 in which a therapist attempts to ‘assist’ the scapula into upward rotation as a person lifts their arm to see if this reduces their painful shoulder experience.
-There are many other tests that can be done around a painful shoulder to try and reduce a painful movement, most of them conceived by Jeremy Lewis in his Shoulder Symptom Modification Procedure (SSMP).
+The Scapula Assistance Test is a commonly used shoulder symptom modification test first described by Ben Kibler in 1998 where a therapist attempts to ‘assist’ the scapula into upward rotation and posterior tilt as a person lifts their arm to see if this reduces their pain on movement.
+Many other symptom modification tests like this can be done around a painful shoulder to try and reduce painful movement many described by Lewis in his Shoulder Symptom Modification Procedure (SSMP).

-But symptom modification tests have also described around many other body areas such as elbows, hands, knees, hips, necks and backs and they sometimes go by the names NAGS, SNAGS, or MWM’s as conceived by Brian Mulligan.
+Symptom modification testing has also been described around many other body areas such as elbows, hands, knees, hips, necks and backs and they sometimes go by the names of NAGS, SNAGS, or MWM’s as described by Mulligan.

-However, I now just refer to all these kinds of tests as ‘clinical magic tricks’.
+However, I prefer to now just call these tests ‘clinical magic tricks’

-Now I was taught many of these ‘clinical magic tricks’ by some very well-known and influential physios on their courses and they assured me that if you can get a patient’s painful movement to quickly change using their ‘techniques’ it will help patients understand their pain is changeable and help them move more and with more confidence and improve their prognosis and outcomes (ref).
+I was taught many of these ‘clinical magic tricks’ by some of the very well-known and very influential physios on their courses.
+They assured me that if you can get a patient’s painful movement to quickly change using their ‘magic tricks’ it will help patients understand that their pain is changeable and help them move with more confidence and improve their prognosis and outcomes (ref).

-However, after a few years of using them, I began to realise this was not always true, in fact, I found it was often not true at all.
+However, after using them in practice, I began to realise this was not always true, in fact, I found it was often not true and often just the opposite happened as mentioned above.

 Negative Effects?

-I began to notice that these ‘clinical magic tricks’ were first of all not reliable or reproducible on the same patient which lead me to conduct my first clinical research trial to check my observations under more controlled conditions (ref).
-Not only did I find very little reliability or reproducibility, but I also noticed that these ‘clinical magic tricks’ can have some negative and detrimental effects for some patients that no one ever mentions or talks about.
+I began to notice that these ‘clinical magic tricks’ were not reliable or reproducible on the same patient which led me to conduct my first clinical research trial to check my observations under more controlled conditions (ref).
+Not only did I find very little reliability or reproducibility, but I also noticed that these ‘clinical magic tricks’ can have some negative and detrimental effects for some patients that no one ever talks about.

-I found that sometimes if I suddenly and dramatically reduced a patient’s painful movement with one of these tricks… after the shock and excitement had calmed down it left many patients, and myself, feeling a little confused and uncertain about what had just happened, and what should be done next.
+I found that often if I suddenly and dramatically reduced a patient’s painful movement with one of these magic tricks… after the shock and excitement had calmed down it left many patients (and myself) feeling a little confused about what had just happened and what should be done next.

-I found these tricks confused me and my patients the most when we couldn’t repeat the results the next time we tried them, or if we couldn’t reproduce the results without me pushing, pressing, or pulling on them.
-This left both of us feeling unsure and uncertain about what was going on and what we should do.
+I found these ‘clinical magic tricks’ confused me and my patients the most when we couldn’t repeat the results the next time we tried them, or if we couldn’t reproduce the results without me pushing, pressing, or pulling on them.
+This left the patient and myself feeling unsure and uncertain about what was going on and what we should do.

-I mean just think about it for a second… if you had a pain that suddenly changed or disappeared completely when someone pressed or pushed something, only for it to reappear just as suddenly unless someone was pushing or pressing you, do you think you would be reassured or confused?
+Just think about it for a second… if you had a pain that suddenly changed or disappeared completely when someone pressed or pushed something, only for it to reappear just as suddenly after someone stopped pushing or pressing, do you think you would be reassured or confused?

 Bullshit Explanations

-I was also taught that the way to explain these tricks to patients if they worked was based around a biomechanical explanation such as the scapula or another joint was out of position, misaligned, or not moving correctly, or that a muscle was weak or unbalanced.
+I was also taught that the way to explain these ‘clinical magic tricks’ to patients was based on biomechanical explanations such as the scapula was out of position, misaligned, or not moving correctly, or that some muscle was weak or unbalanced.
 But this is just outdated reductionist bullshit.

 Simply put there are many, many probable reasons why someone’s pain changes as we push, press, and pull on their scapula or any other body part.
 It could be due to increased proprioceptive input from the therapists’ hands, or increased feelings of safety and security for the patient as they move, or expectation violation as they move… the list of alternative explanations as to how these clinical magic tricks reduce pain is almost endless.

-And finally, I was also told that these symptom modification tests help us direct our treatment interventions better.
-But again this is a complete load of bullshit.
-Just because you reduce someone’s pain by assisting their scapula it doesn’t mean you need to or can give treatments or exercises that change the scapula’s movement or position well at all (ref).
+And finally, there is no evidence that these ‘clinical magic tricks’ help direct our treatment interventions better.
+Just because you reduce someone’s pain by assisting their scapula it doesn’t mean you need to give treatments or exercises that attempt to correct or change the scapula’s movement or position.
+Not that any of these treatments can actually do this anyway (ref).

 Contradictions

-In fact, I would argue that these clinical magic tricks are often more for the therapist’s benefit than the patients, giving therapists a sense of utility, usefulness, and skill in being able to fix and correct things.
-For most patients, they are not really that useful or that beneficial, and as I have mentioned they can have some negative and detrimental effects that no one ever discusses or talks about, which I hope this blog changes.
+I would argue that these ‘clinical magic tricks’ are more often used for the therapist’s benefit than their patients.
+They give therapists a sense of utility, worth, and an illusion of skill and specificity in being able to fix and correct things.
+But for most patients, these ‘clinical magic tricks’ are small in effect, very short lasting, and not that useful or that beneficial for many.

 Vested Interests and Weak Egos

-Now I know this blog will upset some people, usually those with vested interests and strong biases into teaching these ‘clinical magic tricks’ as well as a few other therapists with fragile egos and low emotional intelligence who often hide behind anonymous social media accounts and cannot tolerate anyone questioning, challenging, or criticizing their beliefs or ways of practicing (see below for a perfect recent example)
+Now, I know this blog will upset some people, usually those with vested interests and strong biases into teaching these ‘clinical magic tricks’ the most, as well as a few others with fragile egos who often hide behind anonymous social media accounts and cannot tolerate anyone questioning, challenging, or criticizing their beliefs or ways of practising.

-However, please do not let either the gurus or trolls put you off from questioning, challenging, or criticizing anything with their lame personal attacks claiming you need to ‘do more research’ or ‘criticize less’ as this reflects more about their issues and insecurities rather than yours.
+However, please do not let either the gurus or their trolls put you off from questioning, challenging, or criticizing their ‘clinical magic tricks’ with their lame personal attacks claiming you need to ‘do more research’ or ‘criticize less’ as this reflects more about their issues and insecurities rather than yours.

 Adam